| I read an article recently about a home improvement con

 question, how do we identify this good man in order to know which works are

+good?
 Virtue ethicists like to call character traits, such as patience, virtues, and assume

 that they are good.
 But, to simply declare that a character trait such as patience is good